riminino/graf/_docs/site.md

 </div>
 <div markdown="1">

-- For one or more collections
+For pages in one or more collections

 ```yml
 # _config.yml